- Elgar original reference

 Chapter 26: Property Tax in Chile

-Ignacio Irarrazaval Chile is a unitary country divided into 13 regions, 51 provinces and 341 communes.
+26 Property tax in Chile Ignacio Irarrazaval Chile is a unitary country divided into 13 regions, 51 provinces and 341 communes.
 In each region, the central government appoints an ‘Intendente’ who is the President’s representative for the region and coordinates all the ministerial branches at the regional level.
 Each ministry, such as education, has its Ministerial Secretariat at the regional level.
 Additionally, the Intendente is accountable to a regional council of 10 to 18 people appointed indirectly from municipal councilors.
 The main function of this council is to allocate the national intergovernmental transfers for investment within the region.
 At the provincial level, there is a governor who is also appointed by the central government with the principal task of administering public order.
 The commune territory is administered by the municipality, which is headed by an ‘Alcalde’.
 Both alcaldes and municipal councilors are elected by universal vote.
 Chile has a very strong centralized tradition inherited from the Spanish colonial era.
 In the last two decades however, successive governments have instituted a variety of decentralization initiatives.
 One result is that today 50 percent of total public investment is decided at the regional level.
 The property tax (impuesto territorial or contribución a las bienes raíces) is a national tax in Chile.
 It is assessed and administered by the national government.
-Although all the revenue from the tax goes to municipalities, it is important to note that only 40 percent of the revenues collected from the tax goes to (remains) in the municipality where the property is...
+Although all the revenue from the tax goes to municipalities, it is important to note that only 40 percent of the revenues collected from the tax goes to (remains) in the...

 You are not authenticated to view the full text of this chapter or article.